richa-verma1001/flickr-applicatoin/README.md

 The current version of application instantiates angular in a template by adding the 'ng-app' attribute to the template <html> tag.
 This starts angular 'myApp' application.

 Result: At this point in applicaion, you will see 'Hello, world' printed out from a angular application [greet-user]

+### Conventions
++ Template files to be saved as <componentName>.template.html or <componentName>.html ==> Saving with other naming conventions did not load the controller date into my template.
++ Components by convention are named as <componentName>.component.js
++